-Welcome to the Grosse Pointe Public Schools' Elementary Instrumental Music website!
-Our elementary instrumental music program enjoys a long tradition of musical and educational excellence and offers a multitude of rewarding experiences for students.
-Instruction begins in 5th grade with students choosing a string (violin, viola, cello), woodwind (flute, clarinet, saxophone), or brass (cornet, trombone, baritone) instrument.
-The elementary program is designed to provide a foundation upon which students students can build as they continue with our award-winning band and orchestra programs at the middle and high schools.
+Welcome to the Grosse Pointe Public Schools' Fifth Grade Band & Orchestra website!
+Our Band & Orchestra program enjoys a long tradition of musical and educational excellence and offers a multitude of rewarding experiences for students.
+Instruction begins in 5th grade with students choosing a string (violin, viola, cello, bass), woodwind (flute, clarinet, saxophone), or brass (cornet, trombone, baritone) or percussion instrument.
+The 5th Grade program is designed to provide a foundation upon which students can build as they continue with our award-winning band and orchestra programs at the middle and high schools.

-Elementary Instrumental Music At-A-Glance:Instrumental music staff meets with 4th graders each spring to introduce the program, demonstrate instruments, show video, and distribute informational brochureInstrument Selection form for Parents & Students
+Band & Orchestra At-A-Glance:Instrumental music staff meets with 4th graders each spring to introduce the program, demonstrate instruments, show video, and distribute informational brochureInstrument Selection form for Parents & Students

 Instruments may be rented from GP Schools or from the retailer of your choice; enrollment is for the full school year, but school instruments may be rented for the entire year or by semester.
 Online enrollment must be completed before online instrument rental can be accessed.

 Enrollment is finalized and classes begin in September; classes are grouped by instrument family (strings, woodwinds, brass)

 Regular at-home practice (15-20 minutes 2-4 times a week) is necessary for best progressStudents are expected to stay enrolled for the entire school year; drops are permitted between semesters only (January) with parental notification.
 Students will perform several times throughout the school year at holiday assemblies, Band-O-Rama/String Extravaganza, Spring Concerts.
 Attendance at and participation in concerts is expected.Fifth Grade Band & Orchestra Faculty